 - Non-Monetary Rewards: They do not provide extra money but give special treatment to the employees.
 Some of the examples are complimenting publicly, allowing employees to do tasks in their own way, teaching them something new, or allowing them to fix working hours.

 - Intrinsic Rewards: Intrinsic rewards enable workers to be happy from inside.
-They feel elated, gain new knowledge, and realize their work matters.
+They feel elevated, gain new knowledge, and realize their work matters.
 These rewards boost employee morale and ultimately lead to their growth.

 - Extrinsic Rewards: These rewards are given from a source outside office.
 These can include pay raises, improved job levels, or even rewards such as gadgets or vouchers.